-The third problem introduces the cylinder tool on the Solids toolbar, when you insert a hole with a counterbore into the object.
-Another tool, which you will learn to use in the three dimensional world is one that you are already familiar with, the Fillet tool on the Modify toolbar.
-You will use this command to round the edges of the any solid.
-The Fillet command is one of the most powerful editing tools on the Modify toolbar whether you are working in the 2D or 3D field of study.
+The third problem introduces the cylinder tool on the Solids toolbar, by inserting a hole with a counterbore into the object.
+Another tool important too to the three-dimensional world is one you are already familiar with, the Fillet tool on the Modify toolbar.
+You will use this command to round the edges of the solid.
+The Fillet command is one of the most powerful editing tools on the Modify toolbar, whether you are working in the 2D paper space or 3D model space.

-The fourth problem will show you how to draw a half section of a solid and then you will convert the entities to a Polyline.
+The fourth problem will show you how to draw a half section of a solid and then convert the entities to a Polyline.
 This will be your first exposure to revolving a closed Polyline section around an axis.
 Then you will use the Box, Array and Subtract tools to create the teeth in the spindle.
-In step-two of the training, the Polyline section can be more difficult since the problems are larger and have more detail.
-When you are doing a solid part in a computer aided design program, you need to decide whether building the part from composites, making an extrusion or revolving a section is the best method using the least amount of time.
+In step two of the training, the Polyline section can be more difficult since the problems are larger and have more detail.
+When you are doing a solid part in a computer aided design program, you need to decide whether to build the part from composites, make an extrusion, or revolve a section.
+All of these strategies have their uses, but usually one will prove more efficient than the rest.

-The fifth problem deals with Box, Cylinder, Fillet, Union and Subtract tools to form a composite solid that you draw in the metric dimensioning system.
-There are similar sections that are ninety degrees apart and you can both copy and rotate the element into the new position using the Array command.
+The fifth problem deals with the Box, Cylinder, Fillet, Union and Subtract tools to form a composite solid drawn in the metric dimensioning system.
+There are similar sections that are ninety degrees apart and the element can be both copied and rotated into the new position using the Array command.
 Rounding the edges of the part can be done using Cylinders or modifying the box with the Fillet tool.
 Do not forget to start the problem with the metric template.
-When you complete a template such as "metric" or "architectural", you should be wise enough to use them to save yourself time.
+When completing a template such as "metric" or "architectural", be wise enough to use them to save yourself time.

 The sixth problem, also drawn in metric, will allow you to use the Rotate3D command to create a unique part.
 In AutoCAD, many support tools will allow you to move, copy, rotate, align or mirror the solid on the two-dimensional plane.
 Editing tools like Move, Copy and Align do their jobs outside the 2D plane and are the most flexible in both types of drawing methods.
-There are special 3D tools accessible primarily for the 3D solid, such as Rotate3D, Mirror3D and 3dArray.
-Many students find these special commands to be hard to use at first, but with reference to the UCS icon, the tool can be dominated.
+There are special 3D tools useful primarily for the 3D solid, such as Rotate3D, Mirror3D and 3dArray.
+Many students find these special commands to be hard to use at first, but with reference to the UCS icon, the tools can be mastered.